CS 224R Deep Reinforcement Learning

 Timeline

-Date Lecture Deadlines Notes
+Date Lecture Deadlines Notes & Optional Reading

 Week 1

-Lecture Course introduction
+Lecture Course intro + MDPs

 Week 1

-Lecture Imitation Learning Homework 1 out [PDF, code, template]
+Lecture Imitation Learning Homework 1 Out

 Week 1

-TA Session PyTorch tutorial
+TA Session Pytorch Tutorial

 Week 2

-Lecture MDPs and Policy Gradients
+Lecture Policy Gradients

 Week 2